stefandriy/calibration-devices-system/README.md

     username: admin
     password: password

+To get an provider page login with the following credentials:

+	username: provider-lv
+	password: pass

+To get an provider page login with the following credentials:

+	username: calibrator-lv
+	password: pass

+To get an provider page login with the following credentials:

+	username: verificator-lv
+	password: pass

 Check `database_script.sql` for additional information about other users such as provider, calibrator etc.

 ### Some overview